React escapes HTML. So why do AI apps keep getting XSS?

 }

-If you do need to support HTML inside markdown (some CMS content requires it), use rehype-raw with rehype-sanitize:
+If you need HTML inside markdown (some CMS content), use rehype-raw + rehype-sanitize:

 import ReactMarkdown from "react-markdown";